 The History of PEMFT

-Pulsed Electro-Magnetic Field Therapy (PEMFT) was first introduced by Nicola Tesla at the end of the 19th century and has since been featured in many medical text books as a therapeutic alternative for the treatment of arthritis, pain, insomnia and general muscle and joint issues.
+Pulsed Electro-Magnetic Field Therapy (PEMFT) was first introduced by Nicola Tesla at the end of the 19th century and has since been featured in many medical text books as a therapeutic alternative for the treatment of pain, insomnia and general muscle and joint issues.
 However, whilst widely used in Europe due to PEMFT development in the Soviet Union, the concept was removed from medical schools in the United States.

 Regardless of opposition, due to the public awareness to the benefits of PEMF therapy, doctors in the West began treating elite athletes with great success.